sunyang1994702/Machine-Learning/README.md

 Data with labeling
 - Regression: As for a dataset of relevant data, It can be used to figure out the prediction and forecating task.
   Ex: Weather Forecasting, Market Forecasting, Estimating life expectancy, Housing price prediction, Advertising Popularity Predction and Population Growth Prediction.
   Most frequently method "LinearRegression", "DecisionTreeRegression", "RandomForestRegressor".
+  Reference: Why we use Linear Regression to do the prediction? [https://medium.com/@sunyang19940702/why-we-use-linear-regression-to-do-the-prediction-6220df181047]
 - Classification: As for a dataset of irrelvant data, It can be used to figure out the classification task.
   Ex: Image Classification, Customer Retention, Diagnostics and Identity Fraud Detection.
   Most frequently method "LogisticRegression", "Support Vector Machine (SVM)", "k-Nearest Neighbors", "Naive Bayes", "Boosting method".